tadmccorkle/static-comments-with-firebase/README.md

 #### Site Mailing Lists

-If your *comment-bot.yml* file contains your encrypted Mailgun API key, encrypted Mailgun domain, and encrypted Mailgun mailing list name, you can use add emails to your mailing list with a POST to *YOUR_FIREBASE_APP/__email__/GITHUB_PAGES_REPO_OWNER/GITHUB_PAGES_REPO/GITHUB_PAGES_DEPLOYMENT_BRANCH/comments*.
+If your *comment-bot.yml* file contains your encrypted Mailgun API key, encrypted Mailgun domain, and encrypted Mailgun mailing list name, you can add emails to your mailing list with a POST to *YOUR_FIREBASE_APP/__email__/GITHUB_PAGES_REPO_OWNER/GITHUB_PAGES_REPO/GITHUB_PAGES_DEPLOYMENT_BRANCH/comments*.
+You need to include an `apiOrigin` and `emailHashSalt` in your private configuration file.
 No spam protection is used for this portion of the API other than rate limiting.
 You will be responsible for sending emails to the mailing list.

 [Let me know](mailto:tad.mccorkle+CommentBotTutorial@gmail.com), or create a pull request, if I left anything important out of the instructions above.

+### Double Opt-In

+This API currently only supports double opt-in for email lists, so a confirmation email is sent when someone subscribes to the site mailing list or requests notification emails on a post.

 ## Helpful Resources